PART 5

 • Square footage of your facility.

-• Surface preparations required.
+• Surface preparations are required.

 • The type of paints to be used.